Purple Flag Award

 Areas awarded the Purple Flag are recognised for having a vibrant and diverse mix of dining, entertainment and culture, while promoting the safety and well-being of visitors and residents.

-About Purple Flag
+Purple Flag key facts

 The Purple Flag is: